CuriousCorrelation/nix-darwin/README.md

 > [!NOTE]
 > The first build might take some time as it downloads and builds all required packages.

+## Flake Structure
+This configuration uses several flake inputs:
+- `nixpkgs`: The main Nix packages repository
+- `nix-darwin`: For macOS system configuration
+- `home-manager`: For user environment management
+- `stable`: Stable NixOS channel for certain packages
+- `devenv`: For development environment management
+- And various utilities like `flake-utils` and `treefmt-nix`

 ## Configuration Structure

 ### Core Configuration